The 90-Day Rule in Europe: What Americans Need to Know

 • Removal from the Schengen Area

 In practice, enforcement varies by country and situation.
 But overstays can create complications for anyone planning to return to Europe later.
+The safest approach is always to respect the rule or obtain the proper visa.

 The Simple Solution if You Want to Stay Longer